-Navaratri is a Hindu festival that lasts for nine nights and marks the auspicious days on the lunar calendar.
-The festival, which is celebrated all across India, is centered on worshipping the nine forms of the female goddess Shakti.
-The festival is celebrated with different allegories across the country and is a major festival involving several rituals.
+Navaratri is a Hindu festival that lasts nine nights and marks the auspicious days on the lunar calendar.
+The festival celebrated across India, is centred on worshipping the nine forms of the female goddess Shakti.
+The festival is celebrated with different allegories across the country and is a significant festival involving several rituals.

-Navratri in Sanskrit translates to “Nav,” which is nine and “Ratri,” which means nights.
+Navratri in Sanskrit translates to “Nav,” nine, and “Ratri,” which means nights.
 Although there is a lot of diversity in how different communities celebrate the festival, this is generally how it goes:

 1st to 3rd Day: The first three days are dedicated to Durga, the goddess of energy and power.
 Invoking Durga is to destroy vices and impurities in the lives of people.